 The renovation created a purposeful division of space for a growing family, including a cozy master with built-in bench storage, a spacious his and hers dressing room, open and bright master bath with brass and black details, and a nursery perfect for a growing child.
 Through clever built-ins and a minimal but effective color palette, Casework was able to turn this wasted attic space into a comfortable, inviting and purposeful sanctuary.

-When Casework blends styles, we look for balance and contrast.
 Think of each piece as a family and while they don’t have to come from the same store, there should be a common thread.
-Then balance those pieces based on the scale, material or finish to create a unique but balanced room.
+That could be color but also finish or sheen.
+Balance those pieces based on their proportion, material or finish to create a unique room.
 Bring in a little vintage or something personal to finish it off.